 - If you use ink, test it first.
 Have a separate piece of paper for this purpose.
 Why should you test it?
 For bleeding . . . layering . . . and to make sure it’s the color you really want.
 I’m constantly testing markers (and pencils, for that matter) on a separate piece of paper.

 - Don’t follow the rules.
-The whole point is to have fun, to relax, and even to start a new hobby.
+The whole point of coloring for adults is to have fun, to relax, and even to start a new hobby.
 So why would you follow rules?
 Now is your chance to cut loose!
 You really can’t mess up – and if you feel like you did . . . just turn the page.

 Now I’d love to hear your adult coloring favorites – products, tips, and techniques, in the comments.
 What have I missed?
 I will edit the post with your suggestions!
 And let me know if you are ready to try coloring for adults!